-WIC’s temporary fruit and vegetable enhanced benefit will end on September 30th.
+WIC’s fruit and vegetable enhanced benefit gets an extension!

-$12 per month for pregnant, fully or partially (mostly) breastfeeding, or postpartum participants
+- $52 per month for fully or partially breastfeeding (mostly) women participants

 If you need more help with food, call your local WIC office, 211 or click the links below.